Resultify/initial.css/README.md

-# Initial CSS
+# initial.css

-todo
-css overview
-mask-image blank link
-responsive text
+responsive table

-heading links
-css min
-css source map
-css default
-theme

-lighthouse tests
-accessibility tests
+gap in links and buttons for icons